wyy603/wyy603.github.io/_pages/experience.md

     * Conducted research under the supervision of Professor [Li Yi](https://ericyi.github.io/).
     * Developed an animation retargeting framework that generates realistic humanoid motions from human animations while strictly preserving physical properties.

----

-Would you like me to refine the wording of the bullet points to make them sound more "action-oriented" for a CV or resume?